nikilnambiar7/Smart-Stove-System/notebooks/aryan/lab-notebook.md

 Had our final demo and also worked and presented our final demo.
 We split the slides pretty equally, I mostly worked on subsystems and ending, with some additional work to clean up old diagrams

 <h3> 12/5/23 - Final paper</h3>
-Worked on final paper, worked on abstract
+Worked on final paper, worked on abstract, subsystems, cost, schedule, and other stuff.
+A lot of time was spent adding new diagrams and new pictures